btskinner/rworkshop/_modules/syntax.md

 on the other hand, R functions are often nouns: `summary`, `table`, and `lm` (for linear model).
 And so, common problems in the R to Stata switch such as
-- *I ran a model and didn’t get any output*
+- *I ran a model and didn’t get any output…*
-- *How do I create local/global macros in R*
+- *How do I create local/global macros in R?*
 - *Which of these data objects is the actual data?*
 - *Why isn’t R **doing** anything?*